Ghetto (Kelly Rowland song): Recording

-The song is one out of two recordings singer and songwriter Tank and partner Joseph "Lonny" Bereal produced for the album.
+The song is one out of two recordings singer and songwriter Tank and Joseph "Lonny" Bereal produced for the album.
 One of her favorites on the album, Rowland has described "Ghetto" as "about good girls who dig bad boys," adding: "As soon as Tank played it, I knew and recorded it in an hour.
 [It] is just so laid back and that's why I had to have Snoop [Dogg]."
 Originally recorded without Snoop Dogg for the delayed 2006 My Story album, it was not until months prior to the Ms. Kelly release, that the rapper was consulted to contribute additional vocals to the track.
 "He's the King of Cool, so I was honoured when he said yes to do the record.
 It was like a dream come true," Rowland stated in an interview with Blue & Soul in 2007.
 "He [just] put his Snoop-a-fied player-isms on the track [...]
 He just gives it that something.
 I like it when a song can make you feel good."